rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## Pope to celebrate Mass in Albano with the poor on August 17
+## Pope to celebrate Mass, share lunch with the poor in Albano on August 17

 date: 2025-08-07, from: Vatican News

-                    <p>Pope Leo XIV will celebrate Holy Mass on Sunday, August 17, with the poor assisted by the Diocese in Albano, a small town in the vicinity of Castel Gandolfo, the location of the Papal Residence in the Alban Hills outside Rome.</p>
+                    <p>Pope Leo XIV will visit with the poor assisted by the Diocese of Albano, celebrating Holy Mass on Sunday, August 17, and then joining them for lunch after the Angelus. </p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-08/pope-leo-xiv-albano-mass-poor-caritas-castel-gandolfo-angelus.html">Read all</a></p>
                     <p>&nbsp;</p>